Staasie/website-sample/README.md

 # website-sample

-a simple but effective website
+a simple but effective website.